 The 13 schools which now comprise the Red River district include: Bray-Doyle; Central High; Comanche; Duncan; Empire; Grandview; Marlow; Ryan; Temple; Terral; Velma-Alma; Walters; and Waurika.

 Red River Area Vocational-Technical School has now become the Red River Technology Center.
 The school has been fortunate to have longevity and continuity in its leadership.
 There have been only four superintendents.

 Jerry Morris, the deputy superintendent for over 20 years, became superintendent in September 1995 upon the retirement of Delbert Morrison.
 Morris served as Superintendent until January 2008.
 Superintendent Ken Layn served from March 2008 through his retirement in December 2012.
 Current Superintendent Dennis Loafman replaced Layn in January 2013.

-Since becoming an area school, 19 people, including current members, have served on the board of Red River Technology Center.
-Current members are Rodney Love, Mark Ely, Dee Williams, Ricky Sanders and Kristie Gaines.
+Since becoming an area school, 21 people, including current members, have served on the board of Red River Technology Center.
+Current members are Dee Williams, Ricky Sanders, Kristie Gaines, Sam Porter, and Lance Strickland.